Corrugated egg cartons and buyer documentation arranged for packaging compliance review

 Learn what BRC, FSC, and PFAS-free certifications mean for egg cartons, why they matter, and how to verify compliance before your next packaging order.

-If you source egg cartons for retail, you have probably seen BRC, FSC, and PFAS-free mentioned on spec sheets and supplier questionnaires.
+If you source egg cartons for retail, you have probably seen BRC, FSC, and PFAS-free mentioned in supplier questionnaires and retailer compliance requests.
 These are not marketing badges.
 They represent real compliance frameworks that affect whether your product can reach certain shelves, pass audits, and meet evolving consumer expectations.

 Here is what each certification actually means, why it matters, and how to verify it in your supply chain.